10 Hardcore Bands from Ukraine You Should Know

 The following article was published in the Ukrainian music journal Neformat in March 2019 by Dmitro Akimov.
 Several veterans of the scene took part in creating the list.
 The original piece was slightly edited for easier reading.
-Below the article you’ll find some links to media coverage and solidarity projects regarding the ongoing war and humanitarian crisis in Ukraine.
-STOP THE WAR!

 If we talk about the roots of Ukrainian hardcore, then its origins should be traced back the early 2000s, when local bands began recreating the typical hardcore punk sound.
 Various bands started to appear in different parts of the country, but the most active were those from the capital Kyiv and the south part of Ukraine—Odessa and Crimea.
 Kyiv and Odessa remain the centre of hardcore music in the country and the majority of bands come from there.